TABLE OF CONTENTS

 - PPM: Parts per million (PPM) refers to the density of a nutrient solution or grow medium.
 A PPM reader can prevent nutrient deficiency or lockouts by checking the nutrient concentration of your solution and medium.

 - pH: The pH refers to the acidity or alkalinity of a solution.
 For soil-based gardens, a pH between 6.0 and 6.8 is ideal.
 For hydroponic gardens, a pH between 5.5 and 6.5 is best.

 Learn the Art of Cultivation

 Cannabis Training University’s online learning platform provides new and seasoned growers with a complete curriculum covering every major aspect of the industry.
 Learn everything you wanted to know about starting your first garden and optimizing your set-up for bigger and better yields.

-Beyond cannabis cultivation, gain a well-rounded understanding of cannabis cooking, cannabis extraction, cannabis laws, cannabis medicine, and so much more!
+Beyond our cannabis cultivation training, we offer programs on cannabis cooking, cannabis extraction, cannabis laws, cannabis medicine, and so much more!

 Home Grow Kits for Growing Cannabis